Cynixia/The-Black-Book/Adder.md

 # Adder
 **An [[arithmetic circuit]] that performs addition of numbers.**

-In general, an adder circuit will operate on binary numbers.
+The most common adders operate on binary numbers.

 ## Half adder
 A *half adder* adds two *single* binary digits and has two outputs, *sum* and *carry*.
 The carry output is also known as the *carry-out* of the adder.